 - Not for large breeds

-3. Victor Sensitive Skin & Stomach Salmon Dry Food
+3. VICTOR Sensitive Skin & Stomach Salmon Dry Food

-- VPRO blend of supplements: Enhances digestibility and immune function
+- VPRO blend of supplements: Tailored for digestibility and wellness

 - No chicken ingredients